Oncacontias: Juvenile

-During their final stage before maturing into adults, juveniles are 7.14-7.44 mm in length.
+During its final stage before maturing, the juvenile is 7.14–7.44 mm in length.
 The head is coloured yellowish or greenish on the upper surface and yellowish or greenish on the lower surface.
 The antennae are yellowish to reddish-orange, with the third and fourth segments being pale at their bases.
 Like the head, the thorax is coloured yellowish to greenish.
-There are also shallow puncture marks scattered throughout the thorax and the outer edges of the pronotum are brownish.
+There are also shallow puncture marks scattered throughout the thorax, and the outer edges of the pronotum are brownish.
 The legs are yellowish to greenish, with their tips sometimes being darkened.
 The tergites (segments) of the abdomen are yellowish to greenish, with tergite three having two brownish plates, tergites four and five with brownish plates in the middle.
 Across these plates there is a red "v" marking.

 Eggs

-The eggs are pale green in colour.
-They are somewhat spherical with rounded ends and are about 1.1 mm in length.
-They stick to surfaces by some form of adhesive.
+The egg is pale green in colour.
+It is somewhat spherical with rounded ends and are about 1.1 mm in length.
+It sticks to surfaces in clumps by some form of adhesive.

 Distribution and habitat

-O. vittatus are can only be found in New Zealand where they are widespread, being found on the North Island, South Island and Stewart Island.
-They can be found from lowland to alpine altitudes.
-Although they are usually regarded as native forest dwellers, they can also be found in a variety of habitat types such as exotic forest, tussock, swamps, subalpine scrub and riverbanks.
-They have been commonly found on plant species such as tree ferns, Coriaria arborea and Nothofagus, but have also been recorded from numerous other species.
-They are collected in leaf litter, moss, under logs and the base of plants.
-Often they will be encountered basking in the sun in human modified habitat on walls and fences.
+O. vittatus is only found in New Zealand, where it is widespread, being found on the North Island, South Island and Stewart Island.
+It can be found from lowland to alpine altitudes.
+Although it is usually regarded as a native forest dweller, it can also be found in a variety of habitat types, such as exotic forest, tussock, swamps, subalpine scrub and riverbanks.
+It has been commonly found on plant species such as tree ferns, tree tutu (Coriaria arborea) and southern beech (Nothofagus), but has also been recorded from numerous other species.
+It has been collected in leaf litter, moss, under logs and at the base of plants.
+Often, it is encountered basking in the sun in human-modified habitat on walls and fences.

 Life history

-There are five instars, or phases between moults, to pass through before becoming an adult.
-The adults occur throughout the year, but are most common in October and November (spring months), being somewhat abundant until February (late summer).
-During winter months, the adults become inactive.
+The species undergoes five instars, or phases between moults, before becoming sexually mature.
+The adult occurs throughout the year, but is most common in October and November (spring months), being somewhat abundant until February (late summer).
+During the winter months, the adult becomes inactive.
 Mating is known to occur from late October to early November, with the female laying eggs shortly afterwards.
 Copulation can last for several hours at a time and can occur numerous times over several days.
-They are reportedly univoltine, meaning they produce only one brood per year.
+The species is reportedly univoltine, meaning it produces only one brood per year.
 In one study, the eggs took roughly a month and a half to hatch.
 After doing so, they remained grouped near their egg shells.
-The first and second instars took 4 and 24 days respectively, but the study was unable to rear them to later stages.
+The first and second instar took 4 and 24 days, respectively, but the study was unable to rear it to later stages.